gauravgupta2002/gauravgupta2002/README.md

 ### Hi there 👋, This is Gaurav Gupta
-#### A Data Engineer, Programmer & Android Developer.
+#### A Data Engineer

 Skills: C / C++ / Competitive Programming / Android Development / Core Java / Data Structures & Algorithms

-- 🔭 I’m currently working in Biz2Credit as Associate Data Engineer.
+- 🔭 I’m currently working in Biz2Credit as Data Engineer.
-- 🌱 I’m currently honing the AWS skills and have became effeficien in Power BI
+- 🌱 I’m currently honing the AWS skills and have became effeficient in Power BI
-- 👯 Would be great to collaborate on Projects on Cloud or Android.
+- 👯 Would be great to collaborate on Projects on ETL or CI/CD.
 - 📫 How to reach me: gauravgupta200222@gmail.com
 - ⚡ Fun fact: I'm good at Cricket and a Music Lover